wvary/docs/docs/dtmanage.md

 ## Configure

 The RTS configuration menu is accessed by the cog button on the top-right corner of the Console.
-Under the **configuration** section, there are links to various tools to help you configure and troubleshoot your DataTorrent installation.
+Under the **System Configuration** section, there are links to various tools to help you configure and troubleshoot your DataTorrent installation.
 The available menu items may differ depending on your security settings.

 ![](images/dtmanage/console-config-system-screen.png)